Membership Inference Attacks on Tokenizers of Large Language Models: Related Work

-\mypara{MIAs on LLMs} Recent studies have underscored the importance of detecting whether specific data was used during the pre-training of LLMs, as such data may contain copyrighted or sensitive information~\cite{tong2025inferdpt,tong2025vulnerability}.
-To address these, several membership inference methods have been proposed.
+\mypara{Membership Inference} Membership inference attacks~\cite{zarifzadeh2024low} are designed to determine whether a specific entity was included in the training data of a machine learning (ML) model.
+These attacks have become fundamental tools for quantifying privacy leakage in various scenarios~\cite{zarifzadeh2024low,carlini2021extracting}.
+The first MIA is proposed by Shokri \et~\cite{shokri2017membership}, which focuses on demining record-level membership from ML-based classifiers.
+Recent studies underscore the importance of detecting whether specific data was used during the pre-training of LLMs, as such data may contain copyrighted or sensitive information.
+To address these risks, several membership inference methods have been proposed.
 Shi \et\cite{shi2023detecting} introduced MIN-K\% PROB, a technique that detects membership by identifying outlier words with unusually low probabilities in previously unseen examples.
 Duarte \et\cite{duarte2024cop} proposed DE-COP, which probes LLMs using multiple-choice questions that include both verbatim and paraphrased versions of candidate sentences.
-Zhang \et~\cite{zhang2024min} presented MIN-K\%++, which leverages the insight that training samples are likely to be local maxima under maximum likelihood training.
 However, these MIA methods face significant evaluation challenges.
 Duan \et \cite{duanmembership} argue that existing benchmarks suffer from a temporal distribution shift between \textit{members} and \textit{non-members}, potentially invalidating evaluation results.
 Meeus \et \cite{meeus2024sok} further observe that many methods may incorporate mislabeled samples and use impractical evaluation models in their experiments.
-To mitigate these privacy threats, differential privacy (DP) serves as a principal defense mechanism \cite{dwork2006differential}.
-Defenders can leverage these techniques~\cite{abadi2016deep,du2023dp} to add noise to the gradients during model training, thereby obfuscating the distinction between \textit{members} and \textit{non-members}.
-Yet, it is still unknown how to apply DP~\cite{du2024systematic} to tokenizers.